EnderLuca41/Verium/README.md

 Veriums development has just started, that's why the current supported features are very limited.
 ### Current supported features:

- - A timer that can be used with `/timer` to measure how well you performed and beat your last record 🚀https://github.com/EnderLuca41/Verium/blob/v0.0.5.0/README.md
+ - A timer that can be used with `/timer` to measure how well you performed and beat your last record 🚀
  - `/reset` to reset the current world and retry 🔁
- - With `/pause` and `/resume`, you can pause the timer, active challenges, gamerule and goals, and set everyone into spectator
+ - With `/pause` and `/resume`, you can pause the timer, active challenges, gamerules and goals, and set everyone into spectator

 #### Challenges (can be managed with `/challenges`):
 - No Death: Challenge will fail if a player dies 💀